fpdavis/OMAHSF-Lib/README.md

 * Added List of constants to automatically populate input boxes when clicked.
 * Laid groundwork to populate an array of test data to run unit tests against.

+* Added a popup div for constants with a little formating
+* Added Escape Velocity

 ### Creative Commons License Attribution 3.0

 * N/A